monsoonmaelstrom/book2/book2.md

 ### 32 - Repeat ^^2200 words^^

 I slide the metal door of the warehouse shut behind me and lean back against it.
 I am so screwed.
 I’m trying to organize my thoughts into a list of things I need to do in the next twenty or so hours, but it feels overwhelming, endless, and next to impossible.
-I can think and move at the same though, so I start heading back toward the city at a fast walk which quickly increases to a jog.
+I can think and move at the same though, so I start heading back toward the city at a fast walk, which quickly increases to a jog.

 Once I’ve covered about three miles, I slow back to a walk.
 The streets are mostly empty.
 I’m still a few miles south of the city, and there isn’t much reason for people to be out late in this part of the city.
 I begin scanning the buildings.
 I’m looking for one that looks like it has easy rooftop access with a mostly flat roof.